carevealed/xml_parse_csv/README.md

 ### Side note
 Currently, we still need to do some manual work for multiple item objects.
 Currently, our system ingests on an object level, not an item level.
 #Procedures
--You will need python3 to be able to run this script.
+- You will need python3 to be able to run this script.
--Download the script from this github: xml-to-csv.py -Create a folder called "scripts" in your Documents folder.
+- Download the script from this github: xml-to-csv.py
+- Create a folder called "scripts" in your Documents folder.
 Move xml-to-csv.py to this folder.
--Plug in the hard drive from the vendor.
+- Plug in the hard drive from the vendor.
--Open terminal.
+- Open terminal.